 According to Hegseth, “It’s a culture of mediocrity that lacks accountability.”
 While those are strong accusations, he points to the VA’s reported progress that it has reduced its overall backlog of claims.

-He says there the real reason for an overall reduction in the backlog is claims processors simply denying claims with little or no review.
+He says the real reason for an overall reduction in the backlog, is that claims processors simply deny claims with little or no review.
 The result is that the VA’s claims inbox goes down, but its appeals inbox goes up.
 It’s that shifting of the numbers without any meaningful results that Hegseth believes will keep the veterans of this country without the benefits they need – and deserve – in their service to us all.

 If you were employed by one of the U.S. Armed Forces including the Army, Navy, Air Force, Marines or Coast Guard, you and your family may be entitled to VA benefits if you suffered one of the following injuries as a result of your service: